jeninh/hackmas-day-11/README.md

 │   └── post.css
 └── content.config.ts
 ```

+If you want a starting point for styling, you can copy the CSS files in [this folder](https://github.com/ImShyMike/haxmas-day-11/tree/main/haxmas-day-11/src/styles).
+(I'll be using them throughout the workshop)

 Don't worry about the contents of each file yet, that will be done later :P